epicodus-curriculum/react-full-stack/1a_classwork_react_with_api_three_day_project_old.md

 * React
 * React hooks to manage state
 * The Fetch API
+* A .NET or Rails API from your back end class

 **Note:** If you wish, you may also try React Native, which is designed for mobile development.
 See the upcoming homework if you are interested.